L33T-H4X0R-D00D/Nextcloud-Quick-Install/README.md

 # Brief
 Nextcloud has been difficult to install in the past, with many people opting to download pre-configured VMs from sources like TeachAndMe.
-These VMs are frequently setup with incorrect permissions for application based upgrades to newer versions, which leave users stuck using an old version.
+These VMs are frequently setup with incorrect permissions for application based upgrades to newer versions, leaving users stuck using old version or vulnerable versions.

 # Installation